-The purpose of the Newberg Rotary Foundation is to promote and encourage the health, education and general welfare of youth, principally in Newberg & the local area.
+The purpose of the Newberg Rotary Foundation (NRF) is to promote and encourage the health, education and general welfare of youth, principally in Newberg & local area.

-The Foundation gives monetary assistance to youth-related projects and activities in the Newberg area.
-The money for these projects is raised primarily by the Newberg Rotary Noon Club, through its annual auction, contributions, the Rota-Dent program and the Foundation Endowment Fund.
+The NRF gives monetary assistance to youth-related projects, activities and services in the Newberg area.
+Money is raised primarily by the Newberg Rotary Noon Club, through its annual auction, contributions and established Endowment Fund.

-The Newberg Rotary Foundation is a nonprofit organization, separate from the Newberg Rotary Club.
-As an IRS Sec.
+The NRF is a nonprofit organization separate from the Newberg Rotary Club(s).
+As a IRC Sec.
 501(C) 3 organization, all contributions to the Foundation are tax deductible, including fines contributed at club meetings.

-The Foundation is chartered to accept not only cash gifts, but real and personal property, securities and life insurances.
-The Endowment Fund has grown through such gifts and through bequests in compliance with the instruction of the donor within the limitations of the objectives of the Foundation.
+The Foundation is chartered to accept cash gifts, real and personal property, securities and life insurances.
+The Endowment Fund has grown through such gifts and through bequests in compliance with the instruction of the donor within the limitations of the objectives of the NRF.

 Youth Needs That Have Been Funded

-The Newberg Rotary Foundation has funded a wide variety of youth activities and projects.
-Boy Scouts, Girl Scouts, FFA, Youth Athletics, Youth Choir, Habitat for Humanity, Library Summer Reading Program, Police Youth Activities, Park & Recreation Youth Scholarships, Grad Night, NHS Robotics, Children’s Library, SMART, Peace Village, Special Olympics, Resource Center, Community Wellness and school district needs programs are examples of funding by the Foundation.
-Some large building projects, such as the Newberg High School grandstand, Youth Skate Park, and Rotary Park, have received grants from the Foundation.
+The NRF has funded a wide variety of youth activities, projects and services.
+Rotary Student Exchange, Boy Scouts, Girl Scouts, FFA, Youth Athletics, Youth Choir, Habitat for Humanity, Youth Camps, Police Youth Activities, Park & Recreation Youth Scholarships, Grad Night, NHS Robotics, Children’s Library, SMART, Peace Village, Special Olympics, Resource Center, Community Wellness and school district needs programs are examples of funding by the NRF.
+Some large building projects, such as the Newberg High School grandstand, Youth Skate Park, and Rotary Park, have also received funding from the Foundation.

-The Funding Request Application Form can be found and submitted online at the club’s website, submitted to any Newberg Rotary Foundation Board Member or mailed to: Auggie Gonzales c/o Newberg Urgent Care 2880 Hayes Street Newberg, Oregon 97132.
-If you have not received a reply on your application within a month, please contact Mr. Gonzales.
+The NRF Funding Request Application Form can be found and submitted online at the club’s website, submitted to any Newberg Rotary Foundation Board Member or mailed directly to: Auggie Gonzales c/o Newberg Urgent Care 2880 Hayes Street Newberg, Oregon 97132.